Evil Twin (film): Plot

 Hearing about So-yeon's recovery, Hyun Sik, So-yeon's fiancé, is ordered by his mother to visit her.
 He is reluctant to see her as he was in love with Hyo-jin and was devastated by her death.
 Hyun Sik meets So-yeon, and she mentions that she remembers playing with him when they were kids.
 Hyun Sik also remembers that day.
 He was happily playing with Hyo-jin but So-yeon found them, becomes jealous and hit Hyo-jin, resulting in a scar.
 Angry at the memory, Hyun Sik walks away.

 After a series of mysterious killings, it is revealed that the one killed in the water ten years ago was not Hyo-jin but So-yeon: the living twin is actually Hyo-jin.
 The secret was hidden by her mother, who had been telling the villagers that Hyo-jin was dead and the one alive was So-yeon, since she was her favorite.
 But the dreadful spirit of the real So-Yeon came back to take revenge.
 Facing the spirit of the real So-yeon, Hyo-jin and their mother run to the bridge, and Hyo-jin falls into the lake.
 The mother tries to save her, but she grabs the hand of So-yeon, and, finally seeing Hyo-jin, also grabs Hyo-jin's.
 Both beg their mother to save them.
 Hyo-jin tells her mother that she is okay, and the mother lets go of Hyo-jin's hand.
-The mother then falls into the lake to embrace So-yeon's spirit who is finally comforted and persuaded to let go of her vengeance against Hyo-jin; So-yeon and her mother sink to the bottom of the lake together.
+The mother then falls into the lake to embrace So-yeon's spirit who is finally comforted and persuaded to let go of her vengeance against Hyo-jin; the mother apologizes for being late as she and So-yeon sink to the bottom of the lake together.
 Hyun Sik runs to the bridge, presumably saving Hyo-jin.
 The film ends with Hyun Sik and Hyo-jin, probably married to each other, on the bridge.